Dreams, Loss, and Survival: A Review of To Have and Have not

 For a classic, this book is extremely readable and fast-paced.
 The story opens with a fusillade of bullets and closes with another.

-The first part of the book is action-packed, very noir-ish in style.
-The second part of the book is a little random where Hemingway details one incident in Harry Morgan’s life.
+The first part of the book is action-packed and very noir-ish in style.
+The second part is a little random, where Hemingway details one incident in Harry Morgan’s life.
 The third part is the meat of the book.
-Here Hemingway fills out a bit of Morgan’s back story and makes him someone we can sympathize with (he comes across quite unlikable in the earlier sections of the book).
+Here, Hemingway fills out a bit of Morgan’s back story and makes him someone we can sympathize with (he comes across as quite unlikeable in the earlier sections of the book).

 I loved how tenderly Hemingway drew out his relationship with his wife and contrasted that relationship with the rich couples who hang around in the bars he frequents.

-If I have a complaint with the book, it’s the way the three parts of the book come together in a very disjointed way, almost like 3 short stories.
+If I have a complaint with the book, it’s that the three parts come together in a very disjointed way, almost like three short stories.
 However, that is something easily overlooked.

 Still, I suppose that was par for the times?
 And who says a protagonist has to be likable anyway?

-I liked the book for the marine setting, the awesome fishing scenes, the lovely relationship between Harry and his wife, and the gunshot action between Harry and others.
-Still this book would have been forgettable if not for the last chapter from Harry’s wife’s point of view.
+I liked the book for its marine setting, awesome fishing scenes, the lovely relationship between Harry and his wife, and the gunshot action between Harry and others.
+Still, this book would have been forgettable if not for the last chapter from Harry’s wife’s point of view.
 It’s wonderfully written and ends the book on a high note.

-Overall a flawed but enjoyable novel.
-It may be Hemingway’s worst book but still it was one I enjoyed reading.
+Overall, it is a flawed but enjoyable novel.
+It may be Hemingway’s worst book, but still, it was one I enjoyed reading.

 I have never read him… but I am currently reading about him in Mrs. Hemmingway.
 It makes me want to read something of his so i can say I did 🙂